Cyjin-jani/cyjin-jani/README.md

 </a>

-- 🔭 I’m currently working at ...
-[Pozalabs](https://www.pozalabs.com/about/)
+- 🔭 I’m currently Open to new challenges and opportunities
 - 🌱 I’m currently learning ...
 NextJs v15, React 19
 - 📫 How to reach me: ... jinjanic91@gmail.com
 <!--